-Although high income groups spend more on gambling, lower income groups contribute proportionally more (Beckert & Lutter 2009; Canale, Vieno & Griffiths 2016; Castrén, Kontto, Alho & Salonen 2018; Roukka & Salonen 2019).
-Among those with low income, a large fraction of their income spent on gambling often leads to financial harm (Welte, Barnes, Wieczorek, Tidwell & Parker 2004; Freund & Morris 2006), since they have fewer financial resources to cover up their losses.
+Studies conducted in different countries have shown that although high income groups spend more on gambling, lower income groups contribute proportionally more (Beckert & Lutter 2009; Canale, Vieno & Griffiths 2016; Castrén, Kontto, Alho & Salonen 2018; Roukka & Salonen 2019).
+In general, among those with low income, a large fraction of their income spent on gambling often leads to financial harm (Welte, Barnes, Wieczorek, Tidwell & Parker 2004; Freund & Morris 2006), since they have fewer financial resources to cover up their losses.
 This may lead to debt taking (Sulkunen, Babor, Örnberg, Egerer, Hellman, Livingstone, Marionneau & Nikkinen 2019).
 A Finnish population survey showed that among help-seeking gamblers, 42% had a debt problem or a debt spiral (Salonen, Hellman, Latvala & Castrén 2018b).
 Gambling-related harms (GRH) include financial consequences, such as over-indebtedness or losing funds intended for household expenses.
 In some cases, gamblers may lose all their assets, even their homes.
 (Sulkunen et al. 2019.)
 In addition, gambling may cause work-related problems and job loss; housing instability or homelessness; and criminal behaviour (Williams, Rehm & Stevens 2011; Gattis & Cunninham-Williams 2011; Lind, Kääriäinen & Kuoppamäki 2015; Eby, Mitchell, Gray, Provolt, Lorys, Fortune & Goodie 2016).

-Men tend to spend more money on gambling than women (McCormack, Shorter & Griffiths 2014; Davidson et al. 2016; Castrén et al. 2018).
-This has been observed for both younger and older adults (Merkouris, Thomas, Shandley, Rodda, Oldenhof & Dowling 2016; Molinaro, Benedetti, Scalese, Bastaini, Fortunato, Cerrai, Canale, Chomynova, Elekes, Feijao, Fotiou, Kokkevi, Kraus, Rupsiene, Monshouwer, Nociar, Strizek & Lazar 2018).
-GE increases with age (Tan, Yen, Nayga & Rodolfo 1991), although some studies suggest that GE increases only until the middle age and starts to drop after that (Miksell 1991; Scott & Garen 1994).

-High GE does not directly mean that a gambler experience GRH, but it is associated with GRH (Currie, Hodgins, Wang, El-Guebaly, Wynne & Chen 2006; Langham, Thorne, Browne, Donaldson, Rose & Rockloff 2016).
-A relatively large proportion of the gambling revenue comes from those with a gambling problem (e.g., Grinols & Omorov 1996; Lesieur 1998; Volberg, Moore, Christiansen, Cummings & Banks 1998; Volberg, Gerstein, Christiansen & Baldridge 2011; Williams & Wood 2004; Wood & Williams 2007; Salonen et al. 2017; Fiedler, Kairouz, Costes & Weissmüller 2019).
-However, in previous studies, this proportion have ranged widely from 14% (Volberg, Gerstein, Christiansen & Baldridge 2011) to 52% (Grinols & Omorov 1996).
-In addition to several methodological differences, the proportion of gambling revenue derived from those with a gambling problem depends on the game type, with lower proportions for lotteries and higher proportions for electronic gaming machines (EGM) (Volberg et al. 1998; Wood & Williams 2007).

 High gambling frequency is associated with high GE (LaPlante, Nelson, LaBrie & Shaffer 2009).
 The number of game types gambled affects GE, as those who gamble six or more game types spend the most.
 Furthermore, online gambling is associated with higher GE than land-based gambling (Salonen et al. 2017).
 Weekly gambling on horse races, online poker, EGMs and offshore games are linked with higher GE (Salonen et al. 2018b).
 EGMs cause more GRHs than other game types (Peluuri 2016; Binde, Romild & Volberg 2017).

+High GE does not directly mean that a gambler experience GRH, but it is associated with GRH (Currie, Hodgins, Wang, El-Guebaly, Wynne & Chen 2006; Langham, Thorne, Browne, Donaldson, Rose & Rockloff 2016).
+A relatively large proportion of the gambling revenue comes from those with a gambling problem (e.g., Grinols & Omorov 1996; Lesieur 1998; Volberg, Moore, Christiansen, Cummings & Banks 1998; Volberg, Gerstein, Christiansen & Baldridge 2011; Williams & Wood 2004; Wood & Williams 2007; Salonen et al. 2017; Fiedler, Kairouz, Costes & Weissmüller 2019).
+However, in previous studies, this proportion have ranged widely from 14% (Volberg, Gerstein, Christiansen & Baldridge 2011) to 52% (Grinols & Omorov 1996).
+In addition to several methodological differences, the proportion of gambling revenue derived from those with a gambling problem depends on the game type, with lower proportions for lotteries and higher proportions for electronic gaming machines (EGM) (Volberg et al. 1998; Wood & Williams 2007).

 Until 2016, the Finnish gambling policy was based on a three-party monopoly system.
 These operators were merged into a single state-owned company in 2017.
 Under the Lotteries Act, the country’s gambling system’s main objective is to prevent and reduce the gambling-related financial, health and social harm (Finlex 2011).
 Most of the Finnish gambling company’s profits are channelled through the state or non-governmental organisations to promote the public good.
 The use of gambling revenues for good purposes is often used as a justification for the existence of this monopoly, in which all citizens are seen as beneficiaries.